gpanneau/seals/README.md

 # Modelization of the impact of the sand extraction on the seal food chain

-Seal is a Python 3.7 package allows to model the impact of the sand extraction on 3 species of the Bay of the Somme - seals, soles and lugworms.
+seals is a Python 3.7 package allows to model the impact of the sand extraction on 3 species of the Bay of the Somme - seals, soles and lugworms.

 ## Getting Started